MichaelVrana/pipelinr/dsl.md

 # R Pipeline DSL

 The DSL is used to specifies stages of data processing pipeline and dependencies among those stages.
-The pipeline consists of multiple stages and each stage has 0..n inputs from other stages.
+The pipeline consists of multiple stages and each stage can have 0..n inputs from other stages.
 Stages must form a DAG, eg cycles are forbidden.

 ## Stage

-Stage is constructed using the `stage` function.
+Stage is the main building block of pipelines.
+Each stage can produce multiple tasks which can be executed in parallel.
+It is constructed using the `stage` function.

 ```R
 function stage(body = (...inputs) -> Any, ...inputs)